smokyjazzjam/smokyjazzjam/index.md

   <ul class="larger-text">
     <li>The Smoky Mountain Jazz Jam is a new monthly jazz jam session being held at the Folkmoot Center of the Arts in Waynesville, NC.</li>
-    <li>We hope to provide a regular gathering place for jazz musicians in the Western North Carolina to play.</li>
+    <li>We hope to provide a regular place for jazz musicians in Western North Carolina, and particularly the far western counties, to play.</li>
     <li>The jam focuses primarily on playing jazz repertoire from the Great American Songbook and from jazz composers.</li>
-    <li>A partial list of tunes that will be played at each monthly jam session can be found here: <a href="jam_tunes">Jam Session Tunes</a></li>
+    <li>A partial list of tunes that will be played at each monthly jam session will be posted in advance and can be found here: <a href="jam_tunes">Jam Session Tunes</a></li>
     <li>Some frequently asked questions are addressed here: <a href="faq">FAQ</a></li>
   </ul>